AI-Planning/pddl-generators/README.md

 ## Mystery

 *   Origin: Drew McDermott.
 Used in the AIPS-1998 competition.
 *   Adaptions: Translated all predicate names to get a more intuitive notation.
+Also use typing.
+    NOTE: in the aibasel benchmarks repo, the reformulated domain no-mystery does a similar translation of predicate names but doesn't use typing.
+This is not to be confused with the IPC'11 domain nomystery for which there is also a generator here.
 *   Description: Typed STRIPS domain; the name is because the original specified the semantics in a disguised manner by using unintuitive names for the predicates and constants.
 The domain is the same like the Mprime domain above, except that there is no way of passing on fuel between locations.
 *   Parameters:
     *   -l number of locations